-Signs of physical torture may present on a dermatological evaluation such as abrasions over bony prominences, scratches or linear abrasions from a wire, or "road rash" to extremities from being thrown from or drug by a vehicle.
+Signs of physical torture may present on a dermatological evaluation, such as abrasions over bony prominences, scratches or linear abrasions from a wire, or "road rash" to extremities from being thrown from or drug by a vehicle.
 Ropes and cords can leave elongated, broad-type abrasions.
 Ropes may leave areas of bruising mixed with abrasions.
-Belts or cords may have loop marks, parallel lines of petechial with central sparing.
+Belts or cords may leave loop marks and parallel lines of petechial with central sparing.
 Tramline bruising, two parallel lines of bruising, can result from being beaten with a heavy stick or baton.
-Cigarette burns tend to be circular with a 1 cm diameter and can fade in a few hours or a few days.
+Cigarette burns tend to be circular with a 1-cm diameter and can fade in a few hours or days.
 Burns, in general, tend to take the shape of the object that inflicted the burn.

-Trafficking victims may be beaten or subjected to torture for a variety of reasons.
-By the guerilla pimp as a result of not meeting a quota or set of established rules, by a customer who is displeased or is just acting out a part of the sex act, or for no apparent reason other than to maintain control on the part of the trafficker.
+Trafficking victims may be beaten or subjected to torture for various reasons.
+The guerilla pimp may torture the victim due to not meeting a quota or breaking established rules, a displeased customer, or for no apparent reason other than to maintain control.
 Bruises, lacerations, marks, or scars may be present on the lower back where they are hidden more easily and do not disfigure the product/victim and inadvertently make the person being trafficked less marketable.

-It is important to note that some cultures practice cupping therapy and may have bruising and scars from this practice.
+Cupping therapy may leave bruises or scars that may be mistaken for abuse.
 Correlate this finding with a detailed history as well as the presence of other red flags.

 Psychological and Mental Status Examination

 Mental health indicators of trafficking in persons may be missed or explained away as a panic attack.
-Again, one must stop and take an in-depth look, considering the flags.
+Again, one must stop and take an in-depth look, considering the red flags.
 Look for signs such as depression, suicidal ideations, self-mutilation injuries, anxiety, post-traumatic stress disorder (PTSD), and feelings of shame or guilt.
-Shame may keep a victim bound to a trafficking situation, often used as a control tool by a trafficker.
+Shame, a control tool used by a trafficker, may keep a victim bound to a trafficking situation.
 Does the patient report nightmares, flashbacks, irrational fears, irritability, social isolation, suicidal ideations, or depression?

-A trafficking victim may describe a situation as if they were an outsider looking in, a mind-body separation , creating a safe, alternate reality to cope with the atrocities they are facing and feelings of shame and guilt.
-They take a third-person, omniscient point of view in their storyline since this is the most trusted viewpoint.
+A trafficking victim may describe a situation as if they were an outsider looking in.
+This mind-body separation creates a safe, alternate reality to help them cope with the atrocities they are facing and feelings of shame and guilt.
+They use a third-person omniscient point of view in their storyline.
 Sometimes patients exhibiting this behavior are categorized as impersonal or devoid of emotion, numb to their surroundings, or detached.
-This is their survival mechanism.
+This point of view is their survival mechanism.

 Addiction issues may be present and result in withdrawal.
 The addiction may be fueled by the trafficker for control or by the victim to cope with the physical or emotional pain surrounding the trafficking situation.